duck4i/esp32_8048S043-ST7262_GT911/README.md

 # ESP32S3 ST262 Cheap Yellow Display Driver Template Project

+Reusable ESP32 display driver component for various projects implemented in ESP-IDF with no Arduino dependencies.

-ESP-IDF project to drive the ESP32-8048S043 board with 800x480 display and capacitive touch.
+Includes the ESP-IDF project to drive the ESP32-8048S043 board with 800x480 display and capacitive touch with LVGL and LVGL-PORT options.

-Reusable component for various projects.

-## Component readme
+## Component info

 You can find more details in the component readme [here](st7262/components/esp_lcd_st7262/README.md).

+Demo project demonstrating the usage is inside the `st7262` directory.

 ## Prerequsites